Auntie Von’s Creamer

 In May 2009, I was home visiting my family during the holiday.
 I have been home during other Memorial Days in the past, to watch my city councilor dad march in the traditional parade or to travel with him to neighboring towns to hear him speak on behalf of honoring veterans.
 This year though I asked if I could assist him and his comrades as they “flagged” the cemeteries on the Saturday morning before Memorial Day.
 This is a tradition that has its roots in the start of Memorial Day.

-Originally the holiday was named “Decoration Day,” because President Lincoln asked Americans to decorate the gravesites of fallen soldiers after the Civil War.
+Originally the holiday was named “Decoration Day,” and is thought to have originated around the Civil War (some say during, others after), when Americans decorated the gravesites of fallen soldiers.
 In Leominster, a group of veterans ranging in age from 50’s through 80’s goes out early in the morning to one particular cemetery and places a bright new flag on the gravesite of every man or woman who has served our nation in the armed forces.
 Several groups of Boy Scouts take on this responsibility in other cemeteries across the town so that all are honored.
 Family members usually also add their tokens of love and remembrance to many of the gravesites in town – not just the veterans, and often these displays are pots of bright geraniums.

 So, my dad said it was okay for me to join the group this particular year and do what I could to help.
 I was the only gal in this group of older gentlemen.
 They tirelessly walk this field year after year, making it a place of honor and glory with the simple addition of an American flag.
 I ended up being the “runner” to retrieve more flags from the car, going back and forth carrying armloads as the supply dwindled in the hands of the men.
 It actually was quite a contemplative time, to reflect on the many different wars, the ages of the men and women who had passed, and to see the respect given to so many with the addition of freshly planted flowers.
 When we had completed the task and looked back, the impression I had was not one of sadness so much as the quiet contentment of giving respect and honor where it is justly deserved.
 It was a beautiful site – red, white and blue – our nation’s true colors of glory softly billowing in the breeze, with a surprisingly strong secondary layer of color in the many red, white and pink geraniums spread across the field.
 A simple, yet appropriate display to say, “You are not forgotten.”